Genivia/ugrep/README.md

 ### Matching multiple lines of text

     -o, --only-matching
             Output only the matching part of lines.
-Output additional matches on the same line with `+' as the field separator.
-When multiple lines match a pattern, output the matching lines with `|' as the field separator.
 If -A, -B or -C is specified, fits the match and its context on a line within the specified number of columns.

 Multiple lines may be matched by patterns that match newline characters.
 Use option `-o` to output the match only, not the full lines(s) that match.